Master Service Agreement

 Accounting Matters/Payment of Fees:

 - The Member agrees to remain current with his/her financial obligations to AMS and established payment plans with AMS at all times.
-It is a Member’s responsibility to clearly communicate any potential delays in scheduled payment plans, and ask AMS for a revised payment schedule.
 If a new payment schedule is approved by AMS, the Member will remain in good financial standing and he/she will not experience any interruptions in Clinicals or services provided by AMS, and will remain fully covered by professional medical liability insurance for all AMS authorized Clinical Blocks.
 Failure to remain in good financial standing may result in being pulled out of Clinical Blocks, delay or cessation of services, and/or termination of this Agreement and Member’s AMS membership.
 In a case of breach of this Agreement by a Member, the Member shall be liable for all costs and attorneys’ fees incurred by AMS.
 Under no circumstances shall AMS be obligated to revise a payment schedule for any Member.

 - Membership fees are applied towards annual membership packages.
 It is the responsibility of the Member to take advantage of all associated benefits during the membership period.
 AMS is under no obligation to provide any membership benefits after the expiration date of a membership.